Integrating data science ethics into an undergraduate major: A case study: Assessment of our ethical curriculum

 \section{Assessment of our ethical curriculum}

 }

 Early returns suggest that our emphasis on teaching data science ethics is having an impact and producing graduates with the ability to translate what they have learned into action.
-To support this claim we relate four concrete anecdotes, analyze results from an anonymous student survey, and provide several free responses from students.
+To support this claim we relate five concrete anecdotes, analyze results from an anonymous student survey, and reflect on the experience of faculty in our program.